binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 Nis is not installed by default on a Debian web server, so in this case, we do not need to disable it.

 If the host you were hardening had the role of a file server and was running NFS, then you may need NIS.
-NFS clients need a way of knowing who owns which files own exported volumes, NIS helps provide this ability.
+NFS clients need a way of knowing who owns which files on exported volumes, NIS helps provide this ability.
 Although there are other ways of doing this without NIS, such as syncing the password files.

 #### Remove Rpcbind {#vps-countermeasures-disable-remove-services-harden-what-is-left-remove-rpcbind}